 To make it, you can follow three easy steps:

-Making this is incredibly simple!
-Bake the butternut in the oven with garlic, onion, and herbs, then blend it, and it's ready.
+- Roast the butternut squash in the oven with garlic, onion, carrot, and aromatics like sage and thyme.

 Carrot, garlic, and onion

-Carrot, garlic, and onion, roasted in the oven, add flavor nuances that make this roasted butternut squash delicious.
+Carrot, garlic, and onion add complex flavor nuances that make this roasted butternut squash soup more refined, complex, and delicious.

 The roasted garlic, for instance, adds a mellow earthy flavor.
 The onion and the carrot caramelize in the oven and add sweet and smokey notes.

-Our favorite fresh herbs for butternut squash soup are fresh sage and thyme leaves.
-Their earthy, autumny notes meld perfectly with the squash.
-You can sub rosemary for thyme.
+We recommend fresh sage and thyme leaves.
+Their earthy, autumny notes meld perfectly with the roasted butternut squash.

-For our soups, we prefer vegetable broth to chicken stock so everyone, including vegetarians and vegans, can enjoy our recipes.
+We prefer vegetable broth to chicken stock for our soups so everyone, including vegetarians and vegans, can enjoy our recipes.

 Salt and pepper